 What We Learn from Daley Thompson

 I first remember being able to relate to that competitive aspect of my personality through Daley Thompson.
 He’s a retired British decathlete, who started in track and field and, over time, became an elite competitor.
-Then he had a particular rival who held the world record many times, this six foot eight German called Jürgen Hingsen and the story I loved about Daley was he’d call Jurgen up on Christmas and ask if he was enjoying his meal, his family time, his presents and Daley would gleefully declare that he’d been out training and that’s why Daley was going to beat him, he was going to win gold and become the champion.
-Now, the back story of Daley Thompson is he wasn’t this super aggressive athlete, he actually wasn’t naturally good at any single event so, his coach feeling sorry for him said why don’t you try all of them, that’s what made him become a decathlete and so his mindset drove him to try something, because he wasn’t good at anything he became good at something and it was actually the decathlon.
+Then he had a particular rival who held the world record many times, this six foot eight German called Jürgen Hingsen and the story I loved about Daley was he’d call Jurgen up on Christmas day and ask if he was enjoying his meal ? his family time? his presents ? and Daley would gleefully declare that he’d been out training and that’s why Daley was going to beat him, he was going to win gold and become the champion.
+Now, the back story of Daley Thompson is he wasn’t this super impressive athlete, he actually wasn’t naturally good at any single event.
+So, his coach feeling sorry for him said why don’t you try all of them, that’s what made him become a decathlete and so his mindset drove him to try something, because he wasn’t good at anything he became good at something and it was actually the decathlon.
 I’m not advocating this ‘work all hours’ philosophy and I don’t want this to be a self-indulgent episode, so I’d say the competitive instinct for me has been driven by setting standards really high.
-The Daley Thompson thing is setting your standards really high, going for gold, raising the bar and appealing and trying to become world class and put the best effort in to get there.
+The Daley Thompson thing is setting your standards really high, going for gold, raising the bar and trying to become world class and put the best effort in to get there.

 It’s quite an aggressive start and one I hold myself to and one I hold people I work with to.
-It comes out when I’ve been challenged or perhaps been doubted, and when someone says ‘ what do you know about this ’ or doubting your application or your contribution, that really gets me to prove them wrong and to push myself to learn, to study, to practice, and persist and in the world of work.
+It comes out when I’ve been challenged or perhaps been doubted, and when someone says ‘ what do you know about this? ’ or doubting your application or your contribution, that really gets me to prove them wrong and to push myself to learn, to study, to practice, and persist and in the world of work.

 I told a story from episode seven starting with this time when I was leading a project for marketing capabilities, and there was a president from one of the businesses in the first call said “I’m not interested in your bureaucratic training so there’s not much more for us to talk about” and essentially the conversation was over and he had the clout to block anything I wanted to do.
 I had to really fight to succeed and it lit the flame to ensure that I worked on the program to refine it and make it better.
-There was data to support the training and the learning I was bringing, the program was delivering a net promoter score of seventy-four which is pretty good, and there were stories of marketers applying it.
+There was data to support the training and the learning I was bringing, the program was delivering a net promoter score of 74 which is pretty good, and there were stories of marketers applying it.
 But when I came to his team and his business, we actually ran a session that achieved a net promoter score of ninety- almost twenty points higher than the average, and I was very quick to tell them that I’d checked around and tell them that score.
 And he said “yeah, I checked around town and you’re right they loved it”.
 So, for me it was a growth mindset example.
 Throughout the stories I’ve told before, competition is really applying the growth mindset and putting it into practice.